emacs-mirror/emacs/mps/manual/source/mmref/credit.rst

 Brooksby, the group's chief architect and manager, and Nick Barnes, a senior group member.

-The award-winning web presentation was designed by its first editor, Gavin Matthews.

-Particular thanks go to Richard Jones for his enormously useful book :ref:`The Garbage Collection Handbook <JONES96>`, and for his comments on the Reference.
+Particular thanks go to Richard Jones for his enormously useful book :ref:`The Garbage Collection Handbook <JONES12>`, and for his comments on the Reference.

 Many people have :ref:`made valuable suggestions <contact>` for the